Chief of Staff

 Water Resources Management

 Pat Gardner serves as the Assistant Commissioner of Water Resource Management, overseeing the divisions of Water Monitoring and Standards, Water Quality, and Water Supply and Geoscience.

 She has worked in the field of environmental protection for more than 30 years, starting her career with the DEP in the Radiation programs.
 She joined the Water Resource Management program six years ago.
-In Water Resource Management, Pat served as Director of the Division of Water Supply & Geoscience for 4½ years and Director of the Division of Water Monitoring & Standards for 1½ years.
+In Water Resource Management, Pat served as Director of the Division of Water Supply and Geoscience for 4½ years and Director of the Division of Water Monitoring and Standards for 1½ years.

 Her efforts in Water Resource Management have focused on the revision of the long-term monitoring strategy; restoration grant program; assessment of the implementation of the Safe Drinking Water regulations, with an emphasis on the Lead and Copper Rule; emergency response; water supply planning; water infrastructure; and the development of maximum contaminant levels.

 She has served on a variety of councils and boards, including the Delaware River Basin Commission, the New Jersey Water Supply Authority and the Drinking Water Quality Institute.

 As a career DEP employee, Pat has a strong belief in public service and the protection of public health, safety and the environment.